archerydwd/blog/README.md

 a href=”/articles/update/{{ article.id }}”>Edit</a>
 ```

-Now we also need to add a link into the src/view/articles/index.html file:
+Now we also need to add a link into the index: src/view/articles/index.html:
 ```
 ...
   <tr>